techidaily/site-win-workspace/source/_posts/step-by-step-guide-uncovering-stealthy-keylogging-threats-on-your-windows-machine-via-keylogger-scanning-software.md

 ![Windows Firewall Control](https://malwarefox.com/wp-content/uploads/2017/03/Windows-Firewall-Control.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/sXLLPY11of0?si=-3YNnpnO0wbc0K_-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 By doing this, you may be able to stop any keylogger from transmitting data to a hacker.
 However, this method doesn’t guarantee that you have blocked the correct process.
 Also, if there are multiple ways of file transmission using different processes, you are out of luck.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/_1g4U13PBk0?si=xJLJtlc4hKBTBH8M&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 Use Keylogger Detector